OleguerCanal/KTH_vehicle-routing-problem/README.md

 # KTH AI Planning Project

-KTH AI course final project, whose purpose is developing a planning system for an airline, with the objective of maximizing profits.
+KTH AI course final project.

+Implemtation of a variation of VRP using: Integer Programming, PDDL and Reinforcement Learning.